davidikin45/AspNetCore.Mvc.SelectList/README.md

 [![nuget](https://img.shields.io/nuget/v/AspNetCore.Mvc.SelectList.svg)](https://www.nuget.org/packages/AspNetCore.Mvc.SelectList/)  ![Downloads](https://img.shields.io/nuget/dt/AspNetCore.Mvc.SelectList.svg "Downloads")

-ASP.NET Core library which gives the ability to specify select lists via Model Attributes
+ASP.NET Core library which gives the ability to specify select lists via Model Attributes at both Type and Property levels.
+The select lists can be used to populate dropdowns but also as an IEnumerable collection to loop through in views.

 ## Installation